ultibohub/API/README.md

 * ultibo/globaltypes.h -
 * ultibo/platform.h -

+In addition to the Ultibo interface headers a small number of headers that expose functionality not normally available in the Newlib C library are also provided

+* netdb.h -
+* semaphore.h -
+* arpa/inet.h -
+* netinet/in.h -
+* netinet6/in6.h -
+* sys/dirent.h
+* sys/socket.h
+* sys/statfs.h

 ### Class libraries:

 The library contains C++ classes for several of the interfaces above, more will be added in future